luccas-specht/dragons-challence/README.md

 **Production mode:**

-If you want to take a look on production mode without run nothing, it's [here](https://dragons-challenge.vercel.app).
+If you want to take a look at production mode without running anything, it's [here](https://dragons-challenge.vercel.app).

 _or_